GRANTHAM: 'US Fracking Is A Very Large Red Herring'

 A concern Grantham has with fracking is that the boom hasn’t been accompanied by any real concern as to the environmental damage it may be inflicting.
 But Grantham is also hugely sceptical on the potency of the shale boom because it doesn’t address the problem of our need for cheap oil.

-Grantham writes: Fracking “has not prevented the underlying costs of traditional oil from continuing to rise rapidly or the cash flow available to oil-producing countries like Saudi Arabia, Iran, and especially Venezuela from getting squeezed from both ends (rising costs and falling prices).”
+Grantham writes that, “[Fracking] has not prevented the underlying costs of traditional oil from continuing to rise rapidly or the cash flow available to oil-producing countries like Saudi Arabia, Iran, and especially Venezuela from getting squeezed from both ends (rising costs and falling prices).”

 Because if your national economy is chiefly predicated on exporting oil, you have made your bed and therefore must lie in it as oil prices drop.

-But the US boom, which as Grantham notes has accounted for almost all of the increase in global oil production over the past several years, has been undertaken by companies, not countries.
+But the US boom, which as Grantham notes has accounted for almost all of the increase in global oil production over the last several years, has been undertaken by companies, not countries.

-And so with an eye toward profit, Grantham writes, these companies “have drilled, as always, the best parts of the best fields first, and because the first two years of flow are basically all we get in fracking, we should have expected considerably better financial results by now.
+And so with an eye towards profit, Grantham writes that these companies, “have drilled, as always, the best parts of the best fields first, and because the first two years of flow are basically all we get in fracking, we should have expected considerably better financial results by now.
 The aggregate financial results allow for the possibility that fracking costs have been underestimated by corporations and understated in the press.”

 And with a decline in oil prices set off by too much supply, it will be these companies that are forced to pare production, which will reduce supply, which will create — once again — expensive oil.